-When you push all the junk off your plate in a low-carb eating regimen, it's easy to replace it with an overload of fruit.
-While fruit is packed with nutrients and healthy in moderation, fruit also has fructose, and consuming too much high-carb fruit can create havoc in the insulin department.
+Of course, a healthy diet includes plenty of fruits and vegetables.
+However, while fruit is packed with nutrients and healthy in moderation, it also has fructose, and consuming too much high-carb fruit can create havoc in the insulin department.
 A good serving size is a closed handful of berries or chopped fruit, a medium-sized apple, or half of a larger fruit, such as grapefruit.

 2. Avoid keeping high-carb foods in your kitchen.

 Especially when you're starting out on a low-carb diet, it can help to keep chips and cookies and other high-carb stuff out of your pantry or fridge—even if you're saving it for a rainy day.
 Donate, or, better yet, toss them.
 Instead, stock up on plenty of highly nutritious snacks and staples to keep you fueled and feeling great.

 If you want to eat low-carb snacks like packaged cookies, breads, treats and sweets once in a while, go for it.
 Feeling deprived isn't good for your longterm health, and incorporating occasional treats can help you maintain your low-carb diet more effectively.
 But if you're trying to maintain a healthy lifestyle and weight,

 you may want to be wary of how much you're actually eating and how often.

 Many people have ingrained in their minds that fat is evil.
 Some fats may be, but healthy fats like coconut oil and avocado are anything but evil.
 In fact, eating the right fats may even help you lose weight.
 Maintain a well-rounded diet by including nutrient-rich fat foods on your plate.